 On the other hand, The Diamonds Factory does provide viewing services at their office and this is a feature that pleasantly surprises me.
 If you want to view diamonds in person, you simply need to schedule yourself for a consultation with them.

-Personally, we can’t recommend you a service that we feel isn’t up to our highest standards.
-The Diamonds Factory is one that we think you should give a miss.
+Personally, we can’t recommend a service that we feel isn’t up to our highest standards.
+The Diamonds Factory is one that we think you should give a miss given that there are better alternatives in the market.